DeFiChain-Wizard/core-library-frontend/docs/classes/Seed.md

 ▸ **asString**(`passphrase`): `Promise`<`string`\>

-Returns the seed as comma-separated string.
+Returns the seed as decrypted comma-separated string.

+Please don't call this method right after the instantiation of the class.

+It will crash - storing the encrypted seed during the instantiation might take 1-2 seconds.

 #### Parameters